 How Does DEET Keep Bugs Away?

-One study suggested that DEET prevents insects’ odor receptors from working properly, which effectively prevents insects from recognizing humans as prey.
+One study suggested that DEET prevents insects’ odor receptors from working correctly, which effectively prevents insects from recognizing humans as prey.
 Strangely, bugs may land on you if you apply DEET, but they will not actually bite you.
 Whatever the exact reason, DEET has been proven to be an effective method in deterring biting bugs.
 So although it won’t actually kill mosquitoes, it will definitely keep them away.

 Facts and Myths About DEET